Glossary of Terms

-Office of Labor Standards Enforcement: The San Francisco Office of Labor Standards Enforcement is responsible for enforcing the Employer requirements of the Health Care Security Ordinance.
+Office of Labor Standards Enforcement: The San Francisco Office of Labor Standards Enforcement is responsible for enforcing the Employer requirements of the Health Care Security Ordinance and Healthy Airport Ordinance.

 San Francisco Department of Public Health (SFDPH): SFDPH is a government entity run by the City and County of San Francisco.
 San Francisco Health Plan is the third party administrator of SF City Option, SF MRA, SF Covered MRA, and Healthy San Francisco on behalf of SFDPH.